minimuutti/minimuutti.github.io/en/blog/_posts/2016-12-31-new-years-eve-and-the-fireworks.md

 We had closed all the blinds so he couldn't see the fireworks.
 I was so proud of Miki that even if he stressed a bit he was still able to lick the Kong clean in our livingroom floor despite of all the noise.

 As the evening went on Miki was able to sleep in the middle of the livingroom floor (instead of whining and cowering somewhere as before).
-He was a bit alert as you can see in the photos as he's ears are up and a bit in a "radar mode" but still he remained mainly calm the whole evening.
+He was a bit alert as you can see in the photos as his ears are up and a bit in a "radar mode" but still he remained mainly calm the whole evening.

 As the time approached to midnight I took a bag of Miki's favourite treats and fed him the treats from about 23:55 to 00:05 when the most of the rockets were fired.
 Miki was able to concentrate to the treats he was given  the whole time and I couldn't have been more happier about that :)